 Mr. Yuval and Mr. Sofer each saw the opportunities presented by Canada and immigrated to Montreal from Israel.
 Shortly thereafter their paths crossed and, in 1970, together formed the enterprise that is today known as the Tidan Hospitality and Real Estate Group.

-Over the past 45 years, their leadership has enabled Tidan to assemble a diverse portfolio of revenue producing properties across North America.
+For over 50 years, their leadership has enabled Tidan to assemble a diverse portfolio of revenue producing properties across North America.
 Possessing a clear vision of the industry and its future, Messrs.
 Yuval and Sofer have continually and successfully adapted their strategies in response to changes in the real estate market.
 As a result, Tidan today owns and operates a significant mix of assets that reflects this vision.

 Messrs.
 Yuval and Sofer direct all facets of daily operations to this day and continue to pursue their ambitions with passion and integrity.